RichterBeau/obd2App/README.md

 	6. And finally outside of the bluetooth command line run 'sudo rfcomm bind rfcomm0 xx-xx-xx-xx-xx-xx' This should have your obd2 bluetooth adapter ready to go 3\.
-I have 'obd.logger.setLevel(obd.logging.DEBUG)' running at the top of the program so if you do have trouble connecting this will give you some error messages that will make it easier to troubleshoot.
+I have the obd package's debug running in the program so if you do have trouble connecting this will give you some error messages that will give you some insight into why.

 4\.
 Download this repository to the pi, using 'git clone https://github.com/RichterBeau/obd2App.git' command in a folder of your choosing.